benmaier/tacoma/docs/epidemic_spreading/simulation_on_models.rst

 to the Gillespie simulation function.
 This is rather heavy on memory.
 Instead, one can simulate directly on the model without saving the generated temporal network.
-So far, this is implemented for the edge activity model only.
+So far, this is implemented for the edge activity model and the Flockwork-P model only.
 It works as follows.

 First, you create an instance of the model, e.g.
 :class:`_tacoma.EdgeActivityModel` as